Hero banner

 4. Making the decision together with the person, their families, and/or carers

-The Geriatric 5Ms is a framework to optimise the care for older people, focusing on five key domains.
-This framework [28] aligns well with deprescribing efforts, emphasising a holistic approach to managing medicines while considering broader aspects.
+In 2017, specialists in geriatric medicine introduced the five key domains to optimise care for older people, known as the 5Ms (see Figure 2).
+This communication framework [76] aligns well with deprescribing efforts, emphasising a holistic approach to managing medicines while considering broader aspects.

 geriactrics

-The prescribing competencies framework currently exists, which describes the competencies required for healthcare professionals to prescribe medicines judiciously, appropriately, safely, and effectively [29].
-Reviewing the outcomes of treatment is one of the key prescribing competency areas which includes stopping or modifying existing medicines and other treatments where appropriate.
-In addition to healthcare professionals often expressing low confidence and self-efficacy for deprescribing [30, 31], there is a lack of focus on teaching and assessing deprescribing skills within healthcare curricula in many countries [32].
-To address these barriers, specific competencies required for deprescribing are now being proposed as part of the essential curriculum for pre-registration healthcare professionals in their entry-to-practice degree programs [1].
-Deprescribing has been described as a key competency in medicine, dentistry, nursing, and pharmacy, that is viewed to be inextricably linked to prescribing to achieve high-quality healthcare.
-Farrell et al proposed the following seven deprescribing competencies to be applied by healthcare professionals in collaboration with individuals, their families, and/or carers within an interprofessional care team (see below).
+The prescribing competencies framework currently exists, which describes the competencies required for healthcare professionals to prescribe medicines judiciously, appropriately, safely, and effectively [81].
+Reviewing the outcomes of treatment is one of the key prescribing competency areas which and includes stopping or modifying existing medicines and other treatments where appropriate.
+In addition to healthcare professionals often expressing low confidence and self-efficacy for deprescribing [82, 83], there is a lack of focus on teaching and assessing deprescribing skills within healthcare curricula in many countries [83].
+To address these barriers, specific competencies required for deprescribing are now being proposed as part of the essential curriculum for pre-registration healthcare professionals in their entry-to-practice degree programs [83].
+Deprescribing has been described as a key competency in medicine, dentistry, nursing, and pharmacy, that is viewed to beas inextricably linked to prescribing to achieve high-quality healthcare.
+Farrell et al proposed the following seven deprescribing competencies to be applied by healthcare professionals in collaboration with individuals, their families, and/or carers within an interprofessional care team (see Error!
+Reference source not found.).

 Each of the seven competencies was expanded in detail in the paper, with descriptions of the knowledge and skills required to meet each competency [83].
 Integrating this deprescribing competency framework into the education of other allied healthcare professionals (e.g. physiotherapists, occupational therapists, dietitians, speech-language pathologists, social workers) is also valuable as they play crucial roles in the holistic care of older people.
 Allied healthcare professionals can identify situations where deprescribing of a particular medicine may be considered [66].